1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 So before the ground's too chilly to lie on, take a look under the car, starting from the front, to see if there's anything loose flapping about.
 Maybe you can just pop it back into place.
-Maybe a zip tie will take care of it.
+Maybe a zip tie will take care of it, or even duct tape.

 This is many people’s first thought when it comes to winter car care.
 "Flush and fill" promotional signs abound at service stations as the weather cools.

 But chances are good your engine coolant (a better name for it) is just fine for the winter ahead.
 If you've followed your car's service schedule regularly, give this pitch a pass.
 Most newer cars have been fitted with coolants that can last as long as five years or 150,000 miles.
 Check your owner's manual.

 If you’ve missed a service interval or have another reason to doubt your coolant, go ahead and have it "flushed and filled."
 Just make sure your mechanic uses a compatible coolant to refill your car.
 Some coolants, such as Prestone's Extended Life, work for any car.

 If you have moved to (or are planning to visit) a much colder climate and you’re concerned that your coolant might not be up to the deep freeze, you can check its effectiveness with a simple, under-$10 tester from the car-parts store.